LucidDan/django-cadence/README.md

 ## What's New

-Current version: 0.1.1
+Current version: 0.1.2

-Testing travis deployment.
+Testing travis deployment, and updating documentation.

 See the [changelog](CHANGELOG.md) for more information on recent changes.